 Step 4: View Log Details

-- HTTP method used
+- HTTP method (always POST)

-- HTTP status code
+- Response status code from your endpoint

-- Client ID and Company ID
+- Company ID and Client ID

 - Timestamps for when the log was created and updated